StevenDavid/lambda-layer-tokenization/README.md

 As part of Lambda Layer creation, we need dependent libraries for the application code (ddb_encrypt_item.py) to be installed and provided as part of the lambda layer package.
 Since the libraries are Operating System (OS) dependent so they have to be compiled on native OS supported by Lambda.

-Check the dependent libraries mentioned in requirements.txt file
+Step 5.3 Check the dependent libraries mentioned in requirements.txt file

 ```bash
 cat requirements.txt